-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to the Graduate School at gradadmissions@hbu.edu. • Writing Sample - Please submit a writing sample (at least 8 pages in length).
-You may email your document to gradadmissions@HBU.edu or mail a hard copy.
-Master of Arts in Intercultural Studies:
+- Personal Statement Students should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to the Graduate School at gradadmissions@hbu.edu. - Writing Sample Students will submit a writing sample (at least 8 pages in length).
+The document may email your document to gradadmissions@HBU.edu or mail a hard copy.
+Master of Arts in Human Services: